 Joint Master of Engineering/Master of Business Administration Degree

 If you are interested in a management career in an engineering-based industry, you may want to earn master's degrees in both engineering and business administration.
 A cooperative arrangement between the College of Engineering and the Johnson Graduate School of Management enables you to earn both a Master of Engineering and the Master of Business Administration (MBA) degree in five semesters or in four semesters and a summer.
-If this program interests you, please contact us for further information.

 Individuals with an undergraduate degree in physics, engineering physics, or applied physics are eligible to apply.
 Those with a strong background in physics and a degree in a related area, such as chemistry, engineering, materials science, biophysics or mathematics are also encouraged to apply.